johnwinans/rvddt/README.md

 Note that you will need a suitable compiler to build the examples.
 I built mine on Ubuntu 18.04 like this:

+NOTE THE FOLLOWING IS GETTING OUT OF DATE -- THE UPSTREAM GCC TOOLS SHOULD NOW WORK.
+NEED TO UPGRADE THIS HOWTO:

     sudo apt install autoconf automake autotools-dev curl libmpc-dev \
         libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf \
         libtool patchutils bc zlib1g-dev libexpat-dev